 How we treat keloid scars:

 Dr. Blatnoy takes advantage of the CryoDestruction Technique, which actually freezes the keloid from the inside out with liquid nitrogen.
 The freezing cold of liquid nitrogen causes a thermal effect that destroys cell growth, thus removing the keloid.
 With no risk of worsening the scar, and a 97% SUCCESS RATE, the CRYODESTRUCTION is the best method available!
+Best suited for keloid scar removal on ears.
+Other scars may be subject to using the SRT machine.

 What are keloid scars?